-MA: Yes, I'm not sure how they feel more so about like the sectors being broken up.
-But I know as a coordinator I get, when I'm like setting up trips now for my observers that I'm just calling a captain to say, hey, we have you selected.
+MA: I'm not sure how they feel more so about the sectors being broken up.
+But I know as a coordinator I get, when I'm setting up trips now for my observers that I'm just calling a captain to say, hey, we have you selected.
 Sometimes, I won't say a lot of times, but sometimes the phone call will turn into a conversation where they're just like, why am I having coverage again?
-I just had an observer on the last trip, and we moved to 100 percent coverage this year.
+I just had an observer on the last trip, and we moved to a hundred percent coverage this year.
 So, they should have an observer on all of their trips.
-Still it's why do they have to do the safety checklist on every single trip?
+Why do they have to do the safety checklist on every single trip?
 Why are they getting data on all of the discards?
-Like, why are they weighing fish that don't matter when we're trying to focus on cod or hake or whatever it may be?
+Why are they weighing fish that don't matter when we're trying to focus on cod or hake or whatever it may be?
 So, there's definitely some gripes that they tend to have with the program.
 I just try to just answer their questions as best as possible and just let them know that, yes, observers have a job to do.
-I tell them that I was a former observer, so like, I get both sides of it.
+I tell them that I was a former observer, so I get both sides of it.
 I can see what they're saying.
-But also, I know what it's like to be like out there and have that job to do.
-So, yes, it's a tricky, like kind of world to maneuver.
+But also, I know what it's like to be out there and have that job to do.
+So, yeah, it's a world to maneuver in.

-SW: Do you feel like there questions are getting better or are they more confused than ever?
+SW: Do you feel like their questions are getting better or are they more confused than ever?

 MA: I don't think they're more confused.
-No, I think when I started coordinating, there was more questions than there are now.
-I think it's almost like cyclical, where when the new like, stock assessments will come out is when they have their most questions and they'll be like, why is this happening?
-When it was different last year and you had observers on all of my trips, so they should know that that's not true.
-This is what's actually happening out there.
-So, it seems like when new data is released is when like maybe the questions are coming if like quotas are being changed or things like that.
-But it's not - I don't think it's really increased since like 100 percent coverage has gotten a little bit better with the questions.
-And.
-Why am I constantly being covered and stuff like that?
+No, I think when I started coordinating, there were more questions than there are now.
+I think it's almost cyclical, where when the new stock assessments will come out is when they have their most questions, and they'll be like, "Why is this happening?
+When it was different last year, and you had observers on all of my trips, so they should know that that's not true.
+This is what's actually happening out there."
+So, it seems like when new data is released, is when maybe the questions are coming, if like quotas are being changed or things like that.
+I don't think it's really increased - since hundred percent coverage, it's gotten a little bit better with the questions - Why am I constantly being covered? - and stuff like that.